mufidu/tailwind-sass-starter/README.md

 ```bash
 npm start
 ```
+Run the command above, and you are ready to go!
+To build your website, edit `index.html` to your liking, and style it by editing and/or adding SCSS files in the `sass` folder.
+Your SCSS files will be automatically processed and outputted to the `css` folder, upon every save.

-During development, CSS output is not optimized since it doesn't make sense to compress and purge everything on every change.
+During development, CSS output is not optimized since it will be slow to compress and purge everything on every change.

 ## Building for production